ClawmanCat/domotica-project/README.md

 ```

 where \<Number\> is the ID of your client in the network.
 Client IDs should be:
-   ..+ Unique.
+\-Unique.
 (No two clients may have the same ID)
-   ..+ Continuous.
+\-Continuous.
 (Client IDs should follow each other, e.g. 2, 3, 4, 5 but not 2, 3, 11, 45)
-   ..+ Start at 2.
+\-Start at 2.
-   ..+ Be smaller than 127.
+\-Be smaller than 127.
 - Upload the project to the Arduino.

 If everything is done correctly, you should now be able to see the attachable on the aliasing page in the app,